junxit/us-congress-bills-110/bill.md

   - **(D)** On May 5, 1961, Freedom 7, carrying Astronaut Alan B. Shepard, Jr., was the first American space flight involving human beings.
   - **(E)** On February 20, 1962, John Glenn became the first American to circle the Earth, making three orbits in his Friendship 7 Mercury spacecraft.
   - **(F)** On December 14, 1962, Mariner 2 became the first spacecraft to commit a successful planetary flyby (Venus).
-  - **(G)** On April 6, 1965, the United States launched Intelsat I, the first commercial satellite (communications), into geostationary orbit.
+  - **(G)** On April 6, 1965, the United States launched Intelsat I (also known as Early Bird 1), the first commercial satellite (communications), into geostationary orbit.
   - **(H)** On June 3–7, 1965, the second piloted Gemini mission, Gemini IV, stayed aloft for 4 days and astronaut Edward H. White II performed the first EVA or spacewalk by an American.
   - **(I)** On June 2, 1966, Surveyor 1 became the first American spacecraft to soft-land on the Moon.
-  - **(J)** On November 13, 1971, the United States launched Mariner 9, the first mission to orbit another planet (Mars).
+  - **(J)** On May 31, 1971, the United States launched Mariner 9, the first mission to orbit another planet (Mars) beginning November 13, 1971.
   - **(K)** On April 12, 1981, the National Aeronautics and Space Administration launched the Space Shuttle Columbia on the first flight of the Space Transportation System (STS–1).
-  - **(L)** On June 18–24, 1983, the National Aeronautics and Space Administration launched Space Shuttle Challenger (STS–7) carrying 3 mission specialists, including Sally K. Ride, the first woman astronaut.
+  - **(L)** On June 18, 1983, the National Aeronautics and Space Administration launched Space Shuttle Challenger (STS–7) carrying 3 mission specialists, including Sally K. Ride, the first woman astronaut.
   - **(M)** In another historic mission, 2 months later the National Aeronautics and Space Administration launched STS–8 carrying the first black American astronaut, Guion S. Bluford.
-  - **(N)** On July 22, 1999, the Space Shuttle Columbia’s 26th flight was led by Air Force Col. Eileen Collins, the first woman to command a Shuttle mission.
+  - **(N)** On July 23, 1999, the Space Shuttle Columbia’s 26th flight was led by Air Force Col. Eileen Collins, the first woman to command a Shuttle mission.
 - **(4)** On April 9, 1959, the National Aeronautics and Space Administration unveiled the Mercury astronaut corps, 7 men with “the right stuff”: John H. Glenn, Jr., Walter M. Schirra, Jr., Alan B. Shepard, Jr., M. Scott Carpenter, L. Gordon Cooper, Virgil I. “Gus” Grissom, and Donald K. “Deke” Slayton.
 - **(5)** On May 25, 1961, President John F. Kennedy, reflecting the highest aspirations of the American people, proclaimed: “I believe this Nation should commit itself to achieving the goal, before this decade is out, of landing a man on the Moon and returning him safely to Earth.
-No single space project in this period will be more impressive to mankind, or more important in the long-range exploration of space; and none will be so difficult or expensive to accomplish.”
+No single space project in this period will be more impressive to mankind, or more important in the long-range exploration of space; and none will be so difficult or expensive to accomplish.”.
 - **(6)** On September 19, 1961, the National Aeronautics and Space Administration announced that the National Aeronautics and Space Administration center dedicated to human space flight would be built in Houston, Texas.
-- **(7)** In 1973, the Manned Spacecraft Center in Houston was renamed the Lyndon B. Johnson Space Center.
+- **(7)** On February 17, 1973, the Manned Spacecraft Center in Houston was renamed the Lyndon B. Johnson Space Center.
 - **(8)** On December 21, 1968, Apollo 8 took off atop a Saturn V booster from the Kennedy Space Center for a historic mission to orbit the Moon.
 - **(9)** As Apollo 8 traveled outward, the crew focused a portable television camera on Earth and for the first time humanity saw its home from afar, a tiny, lovely, and fragile “blue marble” hanging in the blackness of space.
 - **(10)** This transmission and viewing of Earth from a distance was an enormously significant accomplishment and united the Nation at a time when American society was in crisis over Vietnam, race relations, urban problems, and a host of other difficulties.
 - **(11)** On July 20, 1969, Apollo 11 astronauts Neil A. Armstrong and Edwin E. Aldrin made the first lunar landing mission while Michael Collins orbited overhead in the Apollo command module.
-- **(12)** Armstrong set foot on the surface, telling the millions of listeners that it was “one small step for man, one giant leap for mankind”; Aldrin soon followed and planted an American flag, but omitted claiming the land for the United States as had routinely been done during European exploration of the Americas.
+- **(12)** Armstrong set foot on the surface, telling the millions of listeners that it was “one small step for a man, one giant leap for mankind”; Aldrin soon followed and planted an American flag, but omitted claiming the land for the United States as had routinely been done during European exploration of the Americas.
-- **(13)** The 2 Moon walkers left behind an American flag and a plaque bearing the inscription: “Here Men From Planet Earth First Set Foot Upon the Moon.
+- **(13)** The 2 Moon walkers left behind an American flag and a plaque bearing the inscription: “Here Men From The Planet Earth First Set Foot Upon the Moon.
 Jul.
 1969 A.D.
-We Came in Peace for All Mankind.”
+We Came in Peace for All Mankind.”.
+- **(14)** On April 24, 1990, the Hubble Space Telescope was launched into space aboard the STS-31 mission of the Space Shuttle Discovery and since then the Hubble has revolutionized astronomy while expanding our knowledge of the universe and inspiring millions of scientists, students, and members of the public with its unprecedented deep and clear images of space.
-- **(14)** On July 4, 1997, the Mars Pathfinder landed on Mars and on January 29, 1998, an International Space Station agreement among 15 countries met in Washington, DC, to sign agreements to establish the framework for cooperation among the partners on the design, development, operation, and utilization of the Space Station.
+- **(15)** On July 4, 1997, the Mars Pathfinder landed on Mars and on January 29, 1998, an International Space Station agreement among 15 countries met in Washington, DC, to sign agreements to establish the framework for cooperation among the partners on the design, development, operation, and utilization of the Space Station.
-- **(15)** The National Aeronautics and Space Administration’s stunning achievements over the last 50 years have been won for all mankind at great cost and sacrifice; in the quest to explore the universe, many National Aeronautics and Space Administration employees have lost their lives, including the crews of Apollo 6, the Space Shuttle Challenger, and the Space Shuttle Columbia.
+- **(16)** The National Aeronautics and Space Administration’s stunning achievements over the last 50 years have been won for all mankind at great cost and sacrifice; in the quest to explore the universe, many National Aeronautics and Space Administration employees have lost their lives, including the crews of Apollo 1, the Space Shuttle Challenger, and the Space Shuttle Columbia.
+- **(17)** The success of the United States space exploration program in the 20th Century augurs well for its continued leadership in the 21st Century; this leadership is attributable to the remarkable and indispensable partnership between the National Aeronautics and Space Administration and its 10 space and research centers as follows:
+  - **(A)** From small spacecraft to supercomputers, science missions and payloads to thermal protection systems, information technology to aerospace, the Ames Research Center in California's Silicon Valley provides products, technologies, and services that enable NASA missions and expand human knowledge.
+  - **(B)** The Dryden Flight Research Center, the leading center for innovative flight research.
+  - **(C)** The Glenn Research Center, which develops power, propulsion, and communication technologies for space flight systems and aeronautics research.
+  - **(D)** The Goddard Space Flight Center, which specializes in research to expand knowledge on the Earth and its environment, the solar system, and the universe through observations from space.
+  - **(E)** The Jet Propulsion Laboratory, the leading center for robotic exploration of the Solar System.
+  - **(F)** The Johnson Space Center, which manages the development, testing, production, and delivery of all United States human spacecraft and all human spacecraft-related functions.
+  - **(G)** The Kennedy Space Center, the gateway to the Universe and world leader in preparing and launching missions around the Earth and beyond.
+  - **(H)** The Langley Research Center, which continues to forge new frontiers in aviation and space research for aerospace, atmospheric sciences, and technology commercialization to improve the way the world lives.
+  - **(I)** The Marshall Space Flight Center, a world leader in developing space transportation and propulsion systems, engineers the future to accelerate exploration and scientific discovery.
+  - **(J)** The Stennis Space Center, which is responsible for rocket propulsion testing and for partnering with industry to develop and implement remote sensing technology.
-- **(16)** The United States should pay tribute to the National Aeronautics and Space Administration and the Jet Propulsion Laboratory by minting and issuing a commemorative silver dollar coin.
+- **(18)** The United States should pay tribute to the National Aeronautics and Space Administration, and to its successful partnerships with the space and research centers, by minting and issuing a commemorative silver dollar coin.
-- **(17)** The surcharge proceeds from the sale of a commemorative coin would generate valuable funding for the National Aeronautics and Space Administration Families Assistance Fund for the purposes of providing need-based financial assistance to the families of the National Aeronautics and Space Administration personnel who die as a result of injuries suffered in the performance of their official duties.
+- **(19)** The surcharge proceeds from the sale of a commemorative coin would generate valuable funding for the National Aeronautics and Space Administration Families Assistance Fund for the purposes of providing need-based financial assistance to the families of the National Aeronautics and Space Administration personnel who die as a result of injuries suffered in the performance of their official duties.

 ## § 3.
 Coin specifications

-- **(a)** *Denominations* In commemoration of the 50th anniversary of the establishment of the National Aeronautics and Space Administration and the Jet Propulsion Laboratory, the Secretary of the Treasury (hereafter in this Act referred to as the “Secretary”) shall mint and issue the following coins:
+- **(a)** *Denominations* In commemoration of the 50th anniversary of the establishment of the National Aeronautics and Space Administration, the Secretary of the Treasury (hereafter in this Act referred to as the “Secretary”) shall mint and issue the following coins:
   - **(1)** *$50 gold coins* Not more than 50,000 $50 gold coins which shall—
     - **(A)** weigh 33.931 grams;
     - **(B)** have a diameter of 32.7 millimeters; and